eclipse-vertx/vert.x/README.md

 Runs the tests

 ```
-> mvn test
+./mvnw test
 ```

 Vert.x supports native transport on BSD and Linux, to run the tests with native transport

 ```
-> mvn test -PtestNativeTransport
+./mvnw test -PtestNativeTransport
 ```

 Vert.x supports domain sockets on Linux exclusively, to run the tests with domain sockets

 ```
-> mvn test -PtestDomainSockets
+./mvnw test -PtestDomainSockets
 ```

 Vert.x has a few integrations tests that run a differently configured JVM (classpath, system properties, etc....) for ALPN, native and logging

 ```
-> vertx verify -Dtest=FooTest # FooTest does not exists, its only purpose is to execute no tests during the test phase
+vertx verify -Dtest=FooTest # FooTest does not exists, its only purpose is to execute no tests during the test phase
 ```

 ## Building documentation

 ```
-> mvn package -Pdocs -DskipTests
+./mvnw package -Pdocs -DskipTests
 ```

 Open _target/docs/vertx-core/java/index.html_ with your browser